 That's all for me this week, my lovely readers.
 What did you think of the episode?
-Faith and Angel = hot, hot hot?
-Faith and the Mayor = adorable?
-Can someone clear up the 'moment of true happiness' thing for me?
+Heart permanently broken for Buffy and Angel?
+Wondering what the hell happened to Tucker?
+Who really had the best prom dress?
 Post a comment and let me know.
 Check in every Tuesday for my latest Buffy blog.